covidatlas/coronadatascraper/scripts/cacheMigration/README.md

 # Running everything automatically

-In the project root, checkout branch `prep-cache-call-logging`, and run:
+* In the project root, checkout branch `prep-cache-call-logging`.
+* Merge or rebase off of latest `upstream/master`
+* Ensure the `coronadatascraper-cache/` is clean and latest!

+Then run:

 `./scripts/cacheMigration/master.sh <your-migration-branch-name>`